lcarsdev/TechnicalAssessment/README.md

 # Source Code
 All components, source code, tests, etc. should be pushed to this repo.
 You may also include any documentation you would wish.
 If you want to deploy a working version to a hosting environment for demonstration purposes, that is fine, but ALL SOURCE CODE must be in this Repo so we can review it.
-Ideally, with mimimal effort, we should be able to deploy and run the code ourselves.
+Ideally, with minimal effort, we should be able to deploy and run the code ourselves.

 # Technology
 There is no requirement to use a particular programming language or specific technology.
 Use whatever you feel you are best able to get the job done.